deleeuwd/gptcache-cost-aware/benchmark/EVICTION_BENCH.md

 - The script appends a summary to the file `results` in the `benchmark/` folder.
 - The console prints per-policy/workload metrics: hit rate, latency, throughput, memory and CPU usage, and optional GPU utilization.

+- When invoked with `--p95` and/or `--p99` the console and appended results will also include the corresponding percentile latency columns.

 ## Recommended quick flags for development